wp-plugins/sender/readme.txt

 * NEW : Russian language files were added to the plugin.

 == Upgrade Notice ==

+= V1.0.8 =
+We updated all functionality for wordpress 4.3.

 = V1.0.7 =
 Ability to restore settings to defaults.